0xCoto/Virgo/paper.md

 large-aperture radio telescopes, permitting both spectral and continuum observations with great success.
 These instruments include the ISEC TLM-18 (18m), the ACRO RT-320 (3.2m), the JRT (1.9m), the PICTOR Telescope (1.5m), among others.
-Although the hardware aspect of a radio telescope is generally handled by newcomers with relative ease, the skill set needed to integrate a complete software pipeline to support observations is not something most users are equipped with.
-However, along with the broad capabilities `Virgo` has to offer, its simple usage is among the most attracting aspects to a non-expert.

-`Virgo` tackles this problem by providing non-experts with a tool to collect and interpret data from radio telescopes, without requiring expertise in digital signal processing and software engineering.
+Although the hardware aspect of a radio telescope is generally handled by newcomers with relative ease, the skill set needed to integrate a complete software pipeline to support observations is not something most users are equipped with. `Virgo` tackles this problem by providing non-experts with a tool to collect and interpret data from radio telescopes, without requiring expertise in digital signal  processing and software engineering.

 An example observation of the 21-cm hydrogen line acquired and processed with `Virgo` is shown in \autoref{fig:example}.

-'%Comment: As a sidenote, judging by the (educational) statement of need of this published paper, I think we've got a chance: https://joss.theoj.org/papers/10.21105/joss.02436`

 `%Self-comment: TBA (most likely within a few days, once I get a chance to implement the S/W): Allen Telescope Array (42x 6.1m)`